ntaraujo/ntaraujo/README.md

 ### ⚡ Fun facts

 * Being embarrassed is one of my favorite hobbies
-* I used to want to be a physician, but then high school came...
-Damn Newton
+* I used to want to be a physician... until high school.
+Virgin newton.
 * I'm good at games as I'm good at remembering things
 * There was something important here